-If you are creating a server instance in the current folder, you do not need to specify a full path.
-Only specify the server name.
+If you want to create a server instance in the current folder, you do not need to specify a full path; only specify the server name.

-- server name name of the server instance and configuration that you want to create. - \bullet -v enable verbose output to get the information and status about each folder created in the server configuration.
+- server name name of the server instance and configuration that you want to create. - v enable verbose output to get the information and status about each folder created in the server configuration.

-For example, to create a server instance with the name prod_server_1 located in C:\tmp and using the verbose mode, run the following on your system command prompt.
+For example, to create a server instance with the name $prod\server\1$ located in $C: \t mp$ and use the verbose mode, run the following on your system command prompt.